 In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
 Breaches in meeting the financial covenants would permit the bank to immediately call loans and borrowings.
-There have been no breaches in the financial covenants of any interest-bearing loans and borrowing in the current period.
+There have been no material breaches in the financial covenants of any interest-bearing loans and borrowings in the current period.

-No changes were made in the objectives, policies or processes for managing capital during the years ended 31 March 2023 and 31 March 2022.
+No changes were made in the objectives, policies or processes for managing capital during the years ended March 31, 2023 and March 31, 2022.